nonprofit email listWithout an email list, fundraising is tough because it limits your potential to get the revenue you need for your programs.

 So, make signing up all about THEM and their interests.

-Listen, fundraising is based on relationships, so start your relationships being focused on THEM and what they want.
+Listen, fundraising is based on relationships, so start your relationships (in this case, with folks who sign up for your email list) focused on THEM and what they want.

-That means it can’t be you asking for money right from the start.
+That means it cannot be you asking for money right from the start.
+That’s a no-no.

 A new subscriber expects to be educated, entertained, inspired, and enlightened.